-- 18. In areas where parking is managed, loading zones should, generally, make up no more than 10 per cent of the managed on-street space. - 19.
-On-Street loading zones will not be provided in commercial areas where all loading activities including goods and people are already accommodated on-site. - 20.
-There should not be more than one loading zone per block face in commercial areas. - 21.
-On-street loading zones will not be for the exclusive use of any one business. - 22.
-If a loading zone is found to have fewer than an average of five users per day, it may be subject to removal. - 23.
-Time restrictions and pricing may be used to ensure that loading spaces turn over and are not monopolized. - a.
-Pricing of loading zones will only be implemented in areas where on-street parking is already priced.
+- 19. In areas where parking is managed, loading zones should, generally, make up no more than 10 per cent of the managed on-street space. - 20.
+On-Street loading zones will not be provided in commercial areas where all loading activities including goods and people are already accommodated on-site. - 21.
+There should not be more than one loading zone per block face in commercial areas. - 22.
+On-street loading zones will not be for the exclusive use of any one business or user. - 23.
+Loading zones that have fewer than an average of five users per day should be removed. - 24.
+Time restrictions and pricing may be used to ensure that loading spaces see turnover and are not monopolized by one user or business.